Bengal Mumbai FC: Overview

 The brainchild of Krishnendu Sen (media agency owner), Ajit Karmarkar (shipping magnate) and Shankar Maitra (businessman), among others, it had inducted Iranian Jamshid Nassiri as their coach.
 Nassiri managed the club from 1998 to 2001 during their golden years.
 Former India internationals James Lukram Singh, Abhay Kumar and Abdul Khaliq, were signed for the club's inaugural season.
 Former Indian international players including Gift Raikhan, Uday Konar, Royston D'Souza, Kalyan Chaubey (who later became the president of All India Football Federation) have also appeared with the club.

 Bengal Mumbai holds the distinguishing record of winning two major league tournaments during the same year of its inception, i.e. Mumbai Super Division (1998), and Rovers Cup (1998).

 Indian Football Hall of Fame star Chima Okorie, who played for various clubs in England, Norway and Denmark, played for Bengal Mumbai during the 2001–02 season and also managed the team in 2006.
 He also became the club's CEO on 16 August.

 Jahar Das was the manager of the club during their 2002–03 season.
-Notable Armenian-Iranian retired Rugby football player Emil Vartazarian, who represented India national rugby union team, has also appeared with Bengal Mumbai between 2003 and 2004.
+Notable Armenian-Iranian retired rugby union player Emil Vartazarian, who represented India, has also appeared with Bengal Mumbai between 2003 and 2004.

 In 2003, Syed Nayeemuddin managed the club in Mumbai Super Division.
 In 2004, they finished as runners-up in Lal Bahadur Shastri Cup, losing 1–0 to Tata Football Academy.
 Later in 2004, Bengal Mumbai roped in former India international Syed Shahid Hakim as head coach, who managed the club for a season.